canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

 chmod ugo+rwxt /staging/tmp

 ```
-The above script would only work with SL images.
-Something similar would have to be done for other images.
+The above script only works with Scientific Linux images.
+Something similar will have to be devised for other images.

-Note that we may want to skip the ```mkdir``` lines if the call to ```mount_staging``` fails (otherwise they will simply create the ```/staging``` directory on the root filesystem.
+Note that we may want to skip the ```mkdir``` lines if the call to ```mount_staging``` fails (otherwise they will simply create the ```/staging``` directory on the root filesystem).

 ## Central VM Repository

 Presently the VM images available to a given OpenStack cloud are stored internally, and must be uploaded using **glance**.
-We will have initially access to only one OpenStack cloud for users.
-We can limit ourselves to use the VM local repository to this cloud.
+Initially we will only have access to a single OpenStack cloud.
+We can limit ourselves to using the VM repository local to this cloud.
 To manage the same VM across different clouds, there are several options to think about, using Cloud Scheduler.
-A simple "Summary Usage" page to the user, querying the cloud resource usage API, with a link to each cloud dashboard, could be a good start when multiple OpenStack clouds for VM configuration become available.
+A simple "Summary Usage" page for the user, querying the cloud resource usage API, with a link to each cloud dashboard, could be a good start when multiple OpenStack clouds for VM configuration become available.

 ## vmod time limits